jon-jacky/Piety/editors/ed.md

 functions in the API, but in *Buffer* each method has a fixed argument list, provides no error checking, and no error messages or progress messages.
-The *storage* module and *Buffer* class do not access the console, but updates text buffers and reads and writes files.
+The *storage* module and *Buffer* class do not access the console, but update text buffers and read and write files.

 **ed.py** imports the *parse.py* module that provides functions for parsing *ed* commands, and the